itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

-eas update --branch preview --message "redid the build" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"
+eas update --branch preview --message "build works now with all new changes plus better ui" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"